Lesliewxj/squirrel/README.md

 spring+spring mvc+mybatis+bootstrap+jquery

-Operating address (front desk end): http://localhost:8080/goods/homeGoods
+Operating address (front end): http://localhost:8080/goods/homeGoods

 Backend address: http://localhost:8080/admin/ account: 13520109202 111111 (You can change it yourself, or add it to the database as needed)